 - SMS: If you have at least one paid contract, you can also use 2FA via SMS.
 (The mobile phone number you provide is not stored in our system.
 We can therefore not see which number you use for 2FA).

-After you have activated the two-factor authentication for your RAIDBOXES account (how to do this is explained in this help article), you will have to enter an additional code when logging in, which will be sent to you via the method you have chosen.
+After you have activated the two-factor authentication for your Raidboxes account (we explain how to do this in this help article), you will have to enter an additional code when logging in, which will be sent to you via the method you have selected.

 You also need to enter a 2FA code to deactivate the feature.
 Should you ever lock yourself out of your account, simply contact our support via live chat.

-You can enable two-factor authentication with a few clicks in your account settings.
-Please note that the 2FA protection with RAIDBOXES only applies to the account for which you've activated it - not for individual BOXES or their admins.
+You can activate the two-factor authentication with just a few clicks in your account settings.
+Please note that the 2FA protection with Raidboxes only applies to the account for which you have activated it - not for individual Boxesor their admins.

 And what about 2FA for WordPress?

-At this point, I'd like to point out agai that our 2FA feature is only available for your RAIDBOXES account and not for your WordPress login.
+At this point we would like to point out that our 2FA feature only applies to your Raidboxes account and not to your WordPress login.
 However, there are many 2FA WordPress plugins that you can use to secure your WordPress login.

 These include, for example, the Plugin "Google Authenticator - WordPress Two Factor Authentication" with over 20,000 active installations.
 Or "Two Factor Authentication" - also with over 20,000 users - from the makers of the popular backup Plugins "UpdraftPlus".
 You can find more 2FA Plugins easily in the official WordPress Plugin directory or in your WordPress dashboard under Plugins > Install.

-We're proud to announce that access to the RAIDBOXES Dashboard is now even more secure for our users thanks to two-factor authentication.
-Even though you're not required to enable 2FA, we hope the advantages discussed in this article have convinced you.
-By additionally requesting a 2FA code, your account gets another layer of security and you ensure that your data - and your customers' data - is even better protected against unauthorized access.
+We are proud to announce that Raidboxes Dashboard is now even more secure for our users thanks to two-factor authentication.
+Even though the activation of 2FA is not obligatory for us, we hope that the advantages mentioned have convinced you.
+Because by additionally requesting a 2FA code, your account gets another level of security and you ensure that your data (and those of your customers) are even better protected against unauthorised access.